rhodes351/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Institute for Research on Poverty | University of Wisconsin-Madison
+  - name: Institute for Research on Poverty | University of Wisconsin–Madison
     url: https://www.irp.wisc.edu/

 # Short bio (displayed in user profile at end of posts)